 Typical symptoms of Spondylolisthesis

 If the alignment of the vertebrate bodies is unstable the spinal cord may suffer from pressure and pinching.
 This pressure leads to pain and loss of function.
-This pain is felt not only in the lumbar spine, but radiates into the organs and body parts that receive innervation from the pinched area of the spinal cord.
-Pain, Numbness and paralysis may be the result from unstable vertebrae.
+This pain is felt not only in the lumbar spin but also radiates into the organs and body parts that receive innervation from the pinched area of the spinal cord.
+Pain, numbness, and paralysis may be the result of unstable vertebrae.

 - Stiffening and loss of mobility of the spine.

 - Changing from a seated to a standing position becomes increasingly difficult.